flarebyte/document_slot_bubblegum/DECISIONS.md

 - Do not reference UI framework-specific components (e.g., Flutter widgets).
 - Do not include business logic for how frequently a section should trigger updates.
 - Do not design rendering logic within this specification.

+## Problem Context: Efficient Handling of Nested Section Visibility in a Document Model

+This specification defines the problem of managing the visibility state within a deeply nested document structure in Dart/Flutter.
+Each document is composed of rows, which contain sections, which in turn include segments.
+These entities form a tree-like structure with visibility states determined by both local and inherited logic.

+**Problem Statement**

+Design a data structure and access pattern for managing nested document visibility where each node's visible state depends on its own state and that of its ancestors.
+Avoid redundancy and ensure accurate, efficient visibility propagation across potentially large and deeply nested trees.

+**Use Cases**

+- **Basic Visibility Inheritance**
+   - A section is hidden, all its child segments must be considered hidden regardless of their own state.

+- **Partial Tree Rendering**
+   - Only visible sections and segments are rendered in the UI to optimize performance.

+- **Visibility Toggling**
+   - A user toggles visibility on a section; the change must reflect immediately and correctly in all affected child nodes.

+- **Visibility-Aware Filtering**
+   - Application filters out all hidden segments during a content search operation.

+- **Non-Linear Nesting**
+   - Deeply nested structures with 4–5 levels of children, requiring recursive evaluation of visibility without performance degradation.

+- **Selective Updates**
+   - A specific section’s visibility is changed without triggering unnecessary recomputation on unrelated branches.

+**Edge Cases**

+- A segment is visible but has a parent section that is not — it must still evaluate as not visible.
+- A section has no parent (i.e. is a root node); it should default to visible unless `selfVisible` is false.
+- Toggling visibility on an already-hidden section should not trigger downstream updates.
+- A child node has inconsistent or out-of-sync visibility if visibility is stored instead of derived.

+**Limitations**

+Do **not** address the following:

+- Rendering logic or Flutter widget implementation.
+- UI events or gesture handling.
+- State management libraries (e.g., Provider, Bloc).
+- Real-time synchronization across threads or devices.
+- Persisting visibility state beyond memory (e.g., storage or network).

+**Exclusions by Example**

+- Do not introduce a `set isVisible(bool)` method that stores a computed value.
+- Avoid adding fields for effective visibility state.
+- Exclude traversal logic that doesn't consider `isVisible`.
+- Do not expose internal references (like parent pointers) for direct manipulation.